elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-server.md

 app.Run();
 ```

+### 3. Launch the Server

 To run the application on port 5001, execute the following command:

 ```shell
 dotnet run --urls "https://localhost:5001"
 ```

-The above example demonstrates how to:
+## What did we just do?

+Here's a quick rundown of what we've set up:

-- Configure Elsa to use Entity Framework Core for persistence.
+- We made Elsa use Entity Framework Core for storing data.
-- Configure Elsa to use ASP.NET Core Identity for authentication/authorization.
-- Configure Elsa to use ASP.NET Core authentication/authorization.
-- Expose Elsa API endpoints.
+- We configured user authentication and authorization.
+- We made sure our server can communicate with the Elsa Studio app.
-- Setup a SignalR hub for real-time updates from the server.
+- We added capabilities for real-time updates and handling HTTP requests.
-- Enable C# workflow expressions.
-- Enable HTTP activities.
-- Enable timer activities.
-- Register custom activities from the application, if any.
-- Register custom workflows from the application, if any.
-- Configure CORS to allow designer app hosted on a different origin to invoke the APIs.
-- Add Health Checks.
-- Configure ASP.NET's middleware pipeline.
-- Use Elsa API endpoints.
-- Use Elsa middleware to handle HTTP requests mapped to HTTP Endpoint activities.
-- Use SignalR integration.
-Elsa Studio uses SignalR to receive real-time updates from the server.
-- Run the application on port 5001.
+- We added health checks to keep an eye on our server's status.
+- Finally, we made our server ready to run.

-Now that we have an Elsa Server running, let's create an Elsa Studio application.
+Now that we have an Elsa Server running, let's [create an Elsa Studio application](./elsa-studio-blazorwasm).

+## Next Steps

+With your Elsa Server up and running, you can now proceed to [create an Elsa Studio application](./elsa-studio-blazorwasm)

 ## Summary

-In this chapter, we learned how to setup an Elsa Server.

-The final result of this chapter can be found [here](https://github.com/elsa-workflows/elsa-guides/tree/main/src/installation/elsa-server/ElsaServer).
+In this guide, we walked through the steps to set up an Elsa Server.
+You can see the final result and more details [here](https://github.com/elsa-workflows/elsa-guides/tree/main/src/installation/elsa-server/ElsaServer).